MarcAntoineWoodcock/Project_Python_Markdown_HTML/README.md

     Convert URLs (http://something.com) to <a href="http://something.com"> http://something.com </a>
     * a text *, an important text in <em> a text </ em>

-You can do these conversions using any of the following:
+I will do these conversions using any of the following:

     - the basic functions of Python for strings
     - regular expressions (https://docs.python.org/en/3/library/re.html)